PeterArriaza/GoodUncle/README.md

   - Performance may also improve using a production build rather than the development build.
 - User authorization persistence.
 Once app is closed, user is required to sign back into app.
 This would be accomplished by storing token in AsyncStorage as described in the [React Navigation docs](https://reactnavigation.org/docs/en/auth-flow.html "React Navigation - Auth Flow")
 - User password recovery.
 Methods are provided for this with AWS Amplify, but for simplicity this feature was omitted.
 - Form validation.
-Entering a blank form provides a "red screen error", rather than displaying the error in an Alert.
+[Redux Form](https://redux-form.com/8.2.2/ "Redux Form website") provides elegant error handling and other features but was not included in this project.
 - Floating point math.
 Item and cart subtotals are shown with the `JSON.parse(...).toFixed(2)` method.
 Displayed numbers are sometimes shown without the specified precision.
 - [Accessibility](https://facebook.github.io/react-native/docs/accessibility "React Native Accessibility Docs"). `accessibility`, `accessibilityLabel`, `accessibilityHint`, and `accessibilityRole` were not specified for any elements.
 I am overall unfamiliar with how to test for accessibility on mobile.